matthewcordaro/music-synthesizer-for-android/README.md

 1. [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK7 recommended)
 2. One of the following:
    - [Eclipse IDE for Java Developers](https://eclipse.org/downloads/packages/) with the [Android Standard Development Kit Tools](https://developer.android.com/sdk/index.html#Other)  (API17 recommended)
-   - [Android Studio](https://developer.android.com/sdk/installing/index.html?pkg=studio)  _NOTE:_ Android Studio is not yet supported by this project.
+   - [Android Studio](https://developer.android.com/sdk/installing/index.html?pkg=studio)  _Note:_ Android Studio is not yet supported by this project.
 However, the core, test, and j2se packages can be built using Ant.
 So the desktop tools in the j2se package can still be built without Eclipse.

 3. Debian (Ubuntu) Only